krishKM/Modern-UI-Components-for-VBA/README.md

 	+ Make any Window transparent: Make either entire window as transparent or set your key colour and only make those pixels transparent.
 	+ IsKeyDown(keyCode): returns true or false, whether a given key is pressed or not.
 This can be used in any event and useful to check whether CTRL or Shift key is pressed.

+	+ object ExecuteScalar : (DatabaseType dbType, string connectionString, string sql) :Executes and SQL and returns first row first column of the result set or an empty string
+	+ bool ExecuteNonQuery(DatabaseType dbType, string connectionString, string sql)	:Returns true or false if the nonQuery sql command was success
+	+ string MySqlGetAvailableServerFromList(string[] connectionString)					:Takes array of connetionstrings and returns first reachable connectionstring. or ""
+	+ bool MySqlServerIsReachable(string connectionString)								:Connects to a MySql server using the connectionstring and returns true or false
 ```